zyjlntu/brain_gyral_size/READMe.txt

 To measure gyral size in pixels: python3 measure_gyral_size_in_pixels.py brain_sample.png brain_sample_output.png

-The output values from both programs can be used along with the scale to obtain the gyral size.
+The output values from the two programs should be used in conjunction with the scale to determine the gyral size.